open-numbers/ddf--gadm--geo_boundaries/README.md

-This dataset contains geographic boundaries of subdivisions of countries.

-Most of the data comes from [GADM][GADM], which is a spatial database of the location of the world's administrative areas (or adminstrative boundaries) for use in GIS and similar software.
-This is work in progress.
-We intend to keep all gadm subdivisions in ddf format.
-See [GADM] for more info.
+This dataset contains geographic boundaries of subdivisions of countries, mainly from [GADM][GADM], which is a spatial database of the location of the world's administrative areas (or adminstrative boundaries) for use in GIS and similar software.
+See [GADM][GADM] for more info about the underlaying data and the coverage.

-## Dataset scope
+## Dataset content
 Currently nothing.

 ## How to update